neylsoncrepalde/100-days-of-code/log.md

 **Thoughts:** Awesome!
 Very exciting.
 This is something I've been thinking of for days and it's finally working.
 Yeaaaah!!!

 **Link to work:** http://github.com/neylsoncrepalde/diffusion_models.
 The code I'm talking about is difusao_qualidade.py.
 The SNA are in difusao_qualidade_analises.py.

+### Day 4, January 10, 2017

+**Today's Progress:** After some time off because of a simple surgery, I'm finally back.
+Today I studied some Django.
+I have started to study this framework before but today I found out that I have forgotten almost everythin.
+It was nice to remember somethings, though.
+I got until the admin page of a static blog.
+Tomorrow, I'll try to finish it.
+It's supposed to be fast, right (at least after you know it...).

+**Thoughts:** Really nice work.
+I'm pretty sure that Django can be very useful although I'm not a developer (I'm a sociologist).
+It seems like a nice way to prepare a blog or to show some research results or build a portfolio...
+It seems more WEB than R's shiny which I'm a little bit more acquainted.

+**Link to work:** Not deployed yet.